borisdayma/home_service_robot/README.md

 * *rviz* is used for visualization of the environment, the robot, and any other parameter (laser scan, localization particles, navigation cost maps and path, etc),
 * *add_markers* is used to visualize simulated objects at pick-up and drop-off locations on rviz.

+## Future work

+The following required improvements have been identified:

+* a package needs to be developed to send & receive object pick-up and drop-off targets in real time ;
+* other SLAM packages need to be evaluated and compared for better performance ;
+* the robot needs to be able to identify its initial location automatically ;
+* custom robots need to be added to launch or script files.

 ## Installing

 A script has been developed for quick installation: